benbrastmckie/ModalHistory/problem_sets/01_tooling/tooling.md

 ### Trial Run

-Once LaTeX is installed, create a `test_file.tex` document using the [template](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/problem_sets/01_pset/latex_template.tex).
+Once LaTeX is installed, create a `test_file.tex` document by copying this [template](https://github.com/benbrastmckie/ModalHistoryPrivate/blob/master/problem_sets/01_pset/latex_template.tex).
-Note that it is important to that your file has the extension `.tex` since otherwise VSCodium won't know that it is a LaTeX file.
+Note that it is important that your file has the extension `.tex` since otherwise VSCodium won't know that it is a LaTeX file.

 Use VSCodium (or equivalent) to build the document, by clicking the green "play" button in the top right.
+You will need to install the appropriate extensions for this play button to appear.

 Click the "split screen" button just beside the "play" button to show the PDF.
 Until you have put the `bst` and `bib` files in the right places, the document will not build, but you are close!

 The aim of this trial is just to produce the errors so that you know that LaTeX is at least trying to do the right things.

-You can find further resources for how to set up a LaTeX project in this [latex_example/README.md](../../final_projects/latex_example/).
+Now we will add bibliographic support.

 ### Adding Bib Support